jesuiscalypso/jesuiscalypso/README.md

 I like tabletop roleplaying games, and dabble in writing from time to time.
 My hobbies are reading, playing games and, predictably, coding a whole bunch.

 - 🔭 I’m currently working on Dicey, a GUI TTRPG dice roller written in Python.
-- 🌱 I’m currently learning Flutter!
+- 🌱 I’m currently learning about containers!
 - 📫 How to reach me: Find me in the wilderness.
 I don't like being perceived.
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I thought reading about HTML for two weeks would give me all the knowledge I needed for my first year of college.